-Join Garrick Chow for an in-depth discussion in this video Continuing to grow your network, part of Up and Running with LinkedIn Premium Job Seeker.
+Join Garrick Chow for an in-depth discussion in this video Continuing to grow your network, part of Learning LinkedIn Premium Job Seeker.

 - Regardless of whether you're using a premium LinkedIn account or a free LinkedIn account, one thing you should always keep doing is growing and managing your connections.
 Your contacts, the people you know, they play a key role in your job hunt.
 Yes, you should pursue any job listings you come across that look interesting to you, but the more people you know and connect with, the more you'll be exposed to more job opportunities.
 There have been many reports and surveys in recent years showing that the great number of jobs people have were acquired through networking.
 So it can literally pay to manage, maintain, and grow your Connections on LinkedIn.

 If you haven't checked it out already, I highly suggest you watch the course called Up and Running with LinkedIn here at lynda.com which goes into much more detail about the topics we've covered so far in terms of maintaining and enhancing your profile.
 But here are just a couple of things you can do to increase and improve your connections.
 First of all, your connections should be meaningful.
 Yes, you could simply go to your connections, click on one of them, go to their connections, find somebody you're not connected to, and then click Connect on their profile page to request a connection.